shawnhuyiwen/pulse/docs/Methodology/RespiratoryMethodology.md

 literature determined by a voluntary cough immediately following office-based vocal fold medialization injections @cite ruddy2014improved.</i>
 </center><br>

+#### Exacerbations

+Several respiratory conditions have exacerbation actions defined to allow for increased/decreased severities during runtime, including COPD, ARDS, and Lobar Pneumonia.
+These exacerbation actions will instantaneously (i.e., during the simulation/scenario runtime) change the values shown in Table 2, based on the severity provided.
+Exacerbations can either degrade or improve the patient's current condition.

 @anchor respiratory-events
 Events
 ------